DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 - mentor
 - window

+Users can change:

+- subject
+- mentor
+- window

+Users cannot change the subject level.

 This page also includes a ‘Remove placement’ link, which allows users to delete the placement.

-Users cannot change the subject level.

 ### Adding a placement